Adult Day School

 • On online days, the class will be online asynchronous, meaning you do not need to be in the Wheable centre (you can work from home) and there are no set times during the day you need to be online.
 However, you must login to your course, on all online days, and complete the work that is assigned for that day by the teacher.

 • Little, if any, of the course material for in-school days will be provided online.
-A hybrid course cannot be completed by doing only that work which is provided on online days.
+A hybrid course cannot be completed by doing only the work provided on online days.

 Chromebooks